benjaco-edu/CountingShakespeare/README.md

 The objective is to basically take the .txt-file containing all of Shakespeares works and count the times a word is used.

-This operation has to be achived by building and using 4 types of Search algorithms, using Symbol Tables, in which the *words* are to be the *keys*, and the *number of occurrences* (of the word) should be the *values*.
+This operation has to be achieved by building and using 4 types of Search algorithms, using Symbol Tables, in which the *words* are to be the *keys*, and the *number of occurrences* (of the word) should be the *values*.

 The 4 algorithms are: